FelipeRubelBorges/NinjaOne/README.md

 - Tests are written using Cypress, following the Page Object Model (POM) design pattern.

+- Automated tests are configured with Cypress viewports to simulate different devices and screen resolutions, ensuring responsive behavior across platforms.

 - ESLint is used to maintain code quality and consistency.

 - A GitHub Actions pipeline is configured to automatically run the tests and generate a test report.